AusDTO/observatory-app/bq_scripts/Readme.md

 The python code is splitted into new and update script for updating the prototype backend RDS

-The python file provides Airflow DAG tasks for scheduling the data flow and translating the BigQuery tables into JSON format.
+The python file provides following functionalities Airflow DAG tasks for scheduling the data flow Translating the BigQuery tables into JSON format Delivering data using RESTAPI endpoints to backend RDS service